kuddl/tech_case_memory_game/README.md

 You neighbor wants to launch a new online game: Memory (brand new idea! never seen before)

 A junior developer in your team already got onto it, and create a rough prototype.
-But since the neighbor wants to see progress, we will have the game ready for presentation.
+But since the neighbor wants to see progress, we will have the game as a prototype ready for presentation.

 A few days before the meeting with the client, the junior developer shows you the code since he has some problems and needs your help.
 So you step in and you will help your colleague.